There are a few professions regarded as noble professions. One of them is being a health practitioner.

 As a doctor specializes and gets better at what he or she does, he is able to earn more money.

 The amount paid in private hospitals and government hospitals is quite different.
-Most government hospitals pay better than a private hospital.
+Most government hospitals pay better than private hospitals.
 There are however exceptions to the rules.

 Salary of a Nigerian Doctor in Private Hospitals